 The ACD is covered by the Financial Services Compensation Scheme (FSCS).
 The FSCS may pay compensation if the ACD is unable to meet its financial obligations.
-For further information about the compensation provided by the FSCS (including the amounts covered and eligibility to claim) refer to the FSCS website www.FSCS.org.uk or call the FSCS on Freephone 0800 678 1100 or, if calling from outside the UK, on +44 20 7741 4100 (which will incur call charges).
+For further information about the compensation provided by the FSCS (including the amounts covered and eligibility to claim) refer to the FSCS website www.FSCS.org.uk or call the FSCS on 020 7741 4100 or 0800 678 1100.